fathym/eac/docs/getting-started/03 - npm-tailwind-react.md

 This will merge integration into your local branch, where you will see the new `.github/workflows/lcu-relesae.yml file`.

 Next we will create the LCU for our application to target NPM artifacts (similar to our setup for GitHub).
-Enter the name of the package you created, then entere `latest` for the version, and for the path enter `/npm-app`.
+Enter the name of the package you created, then enter `react-app` (this should match the feature branch we created earlier) for the version, and for the path enter `/npm-app`.

 ```cli
 fathym lcu @fathym-it/lcu-eac-applications-lcu-npm
 ```

+This will set the deployment to use our feature branch.
 You'll notice that packages are generated for any branch you make changes to.
-We'll explore how this can be used to support your code-to-deploy workflows.
+We'll explore how this can be used to support your code-to-deploy workflows at the end of this guide.

 > **NOTE** - Tag based deployments are key to our internal processes around QA and product validation.
 It allows us to automate deployments of features and bugs, keeping our QA environments ready to be tested at any moment.